Operations on polyhedral products and a new topological construction of infinite families of toric manifolds: Introduction

-\skp{0.06} \nd mirror geometrically the reduction in combinatorial complexity from the pair $\big(\lambda(J),P(J)\big)$ to the pair $(\lambda, P^{2n})$.
+\nd mirror geometrically the reduction in combinatorial complexity from the pair $\big(\lambda(J),P(J)\big)$ to the pair $(\lambda, P^{2n})$.
 Significant in the theory of toric manifolds is the role played by the Davis-Januszkiewicz spaces.
 These are homotopy equivalent to polyhedral products of the form $Z(K; (\mathbb{C}P^\infty,\ast))$.
 Key in the theory which is developed here, are related spaces, denoted by $Z\big(K;(\underline{\mathbb{C}P}^\infty, \underline{\mathbb{C}P}^{J-1})\big)$.
 They substitute for the usual Davis-Januszkiewicz spaces $Z\big(K(J); (\mathbb{C}P^\infty,\ast)\big)$.
 Their properties and relationship to the manifolds $M(J)$ are discussed in Theorems \ref{thm:cohom.dj.analog} and \ref{thm:top.calculation}.
-In contrast to the cohomology of the Davis-Januszkiewicz spaces, these spaces have integral cohomology rings which are monomial ideal rings but the monomials are not necessarily square-free. \skp{0.155} The construction of the toric manifolds $M(J)$ leads to the idea of {\em nests\/} which is discussed in the final section.
-The most obvious example is given by the projective spaces
+In contrast to the cohomology of the Davis-Januszkiewicz spaces, these spaces have integral cohomology rings which are monomial ideal rings but the monomials are not necessarily square-free. \skp{0.1} The construction of the toric manifolds $M(J)$ leads to the idea of ``nests'' of toric manifolds which is discussed in the final section.